EHS 005: Management Policy

 The following principles have been established to guide faculty, staff, students, and volunteers in Environmental Health & Safety (EH&S) practices at ASU:

-Through its teaching, research, and service, Arizona State University (ASU) will conduct its internal operations in the spirit of this leadership role, and in compliance with all applicable laws and regulations.
+Through its teaching, research, and service, Arizona State University (ASU) will conduct its internal operations responsibly with respect to environmental health and safety and in compliance with all applicable laws and regulations.

 EH&S shall provide annual training for the departmental EH&S compliance officers and shall provide a manual of fact sheets for their reference.
 In addition, EH&S shall maintain a campus internet resource that shall include current ASU EH&S bulletins, safety and health information, and links to other appropriate regulatory agencies, material safety data, etc.